Washing Hair with Just Water?

 I didn’t use anything else in my hair for this tutorial.
-I just let it air dry & then lightly used a flat iron on it (without heat protectant this time, *gasp* but it was for science).
-And that’s what you see in the pictures below.
+I just let it air dry & then lightly used a flat iron on it And that’s what you see in the pictures below.

 This is actually about 14 hours after I washed it :) Same lighting & angle as all of the above pics.
 So much volume! — NO styling products necessary.
 There is NOTHING in my hair except water, my hair’s natural oils, and a couple of drops of coconut oil on the very tips of my hair.

 Thank you very much for this post! your hair looks very good!

 This is the best water only tutorial ever!

 I am on water oly method for like a month, loving it but still having to “wash” like 3 times a week…

 I also noticed that my hair dries very fast with the water only method.